-All new employees, who have contracts of service are eligible to be members of the Research Councils’ Pension Scheme (RCPS) arrangements.
-In the main, if you have a contract of service for 12 months or more, you will be automatically be enrolled in the Nuvos scheme* unless you indicate in writing that you wish to set up a partnership pension account, or opt out of the Nuvos scheme..
+All new employees who have contracts of service are eligible to be members of the Research Councils’ Pension Scheme (RCPS) arrangements and will be automatically enrolled in the Nuvos scheme* unless they indicate in writing that they wish to set up a partnership pension account, or opt out of the Nuvos scheme.

 A decision to opt out must be made within three months of the date of appointment in order for an opt out to be backdated to the date of appointment.
 You can opt out from the Nuvos scheme after the first three months but the option would then not be back-dated.

-The Nuvos scheme is an occupational pension scheme with a 3.50% member contribution rate.
+The Nuvos scheme is an occupational pension scheme with a member contribution rate linked to Pay Band.
 Your employer also makes a substantial contribution.
 All members of this scheme are contracted out of the State Second Pension scheme (S2P).

 For information, a summary of the benefits of the pension arrangements is given below.
 However, you are advised to read the scheme booklets which are available from the JSS website http://jsspensions.nerc.ac.uk